How to Properly Sanitize Office Desks and Shared Workspaces

 • Traditional cleaning removes visible dirt and some microbes but does not eliminate airborne pathogens.

-• UV-C disinfection neutralizes bacteria, viruses, and mold in the air and on surfaces without using chemicals.
+• UV-C sanitization neutralizes bacteria, viruses, and mold in the air and on surfaces without using chemicals.

 • Financial Benefits: Integrating UV-C into HVAC systems, air purifiers, and surface cleaning routines can lower long-term expenses by reducing reliance on chemical disinfectants and deep-cleaning cycles.